 Toys are to be left at home.
-They may get broken or stolen if brought to school.
-If toys are brought, the following circumstances will occur:
+If toys are a distraction to the learning environment, the following consequences will occur:

-- The teacher will take the toy and return it at the end of the school day for the student to take home. - 2.
-The second time a toy is taken; the toy will be kept until the end of the school year, unless a parent picks the toy up.
+- 1. The teacher will take the toy and return it at the end of the school day for the student to take home. - 2.
+The second time a toy is taken; the toy will be kept until the end of the school year, unless a parent picks the toy up. - 3.
+WRES will not be responsible for items that are lost, stolen, damage, or traded.
+Under no circumstance are items to be bought or sold at school.